ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/eigen-linear-algebra-on-arm/eigen-on-arm-part2.md

 The results vary depending on the CPU and system you are using.

 The output above is from an SVE2 platform and shows 2.17x improvement in performance.
 An Ampere Altra CPU shows 3.55x performance improvement and 3.14x on Apple Silicon with an M3 CPU.
-There are many variables including the size of the caches, the level of parallelism in the vector units (how many units in the CPU and how many SIMD instructions can be executed in parallel).
+There are many variables including the size of the caches, and the level of parallelism in the vector units - which equates to how many units are in the CPU and how many SIMD instructions can be executed in parallel.

 ### Testing on SVE